Tracking

 Use an influencer marketing software to manage and track gifting campaigns

 Implementing the five steps above requires spinning a lot of plates simultaneously.
 You need to find and vet influencers, search for their emails, track stages of influencer outreach with each individual influencer, and also track when they receive their product.
+Doing it all manually is going to eat up a lot of your time.

 Using an influencer marketing software like Modash can help you do all of that from a single tab.